jtheoof/swappy/README.md

 <hr>

+- `Ctrl`:
-- `Ctrl`: Center Shape (Rectangle & Ellipse) based on draw start
+	- Rectangle & Ellipse: Center Shape based on draw start
-- `Shift`: Paint a new cropping rectangle instead of dragging the corners of the current one
+	- Crop: Draw a new crop rectangle instead of changing the existing one

 <hr>